baro77/baro77.github.io/_pages/2022-12-16-iics-slides.md

 ![](/images/iics-slides.jpg)
 <br>
-Everyone serious about computer science has to take a look at the many lectures Prof. Tim Roughgarden shares on his [YouTube Channel](https://www.youtube.com/@timroughgardenlectures1861/featured){:target="_blank"}, coming from his research, seminars and courses at Stanford and Columbia University: e.g. he is the author of monumental [Algorithms Illuminated](http://www.algorithmsilluminated.org){:target="_blank"} series (now also available as a single volume), and of the illuminating [Foundations of Blockchains](https://www.youtube.com/playlist?list=PLEGCF-WLh2RLOHv_xUGLqRts_9JxrckiA){:target="_blank"} lectures (the YouTube "class" is still ongoing, and I strongly suggest it to everyone wanting to go deeper than the too frequent chit-chat surrounding this fascinating world).
+Everyone serious about computer science has to take a look at the many lectures Prof. Tim Roughgarden shares on his [YouTube Channel](https://www.youtube.com/@timroughgardenlectures1861/featured){:target="_blank"}, coming from his research, seminars and courses at Stanford and Columbia University: e.g. he is the author of monumental [Algorithms Illuminated](http://www.algorithmsilluminated.org){:target="_blank"} series (now also available as a single volume), and of the super valuable [Foundations of Blockchains](https://www.youtube.com/playlist?list=PLEGCF-WLh2RLOHv_xUGLqRts_9JxrckiA){:target="_blank"} lectures (the YouTube "class" is still ongoing, and I strongly suggest it to everyone wanting to go deeper than the too frequent chit-chat surrounding this fascinating world).

 For me, being keen on blockchains means falling in a rabbit hole at every new step ahead: I have already got sucked into cryptography, and another field which has always attracted me is game theory, the framework in which you can model the interactions between competitive parties (sorry if the definition is not exact, I'm still at the beginning about it, anyway I hope it's decent for this informal post).